Character Formation in Modern Life: Strength, Structure, and Stability

 The Purpose of This Series

-The Foundation Series exists to restore attention to what comes first.
+The Formation Series exists to restore attention to what comes first.

 Strength before dominance.